Telex in The UK and Teleprinters I Remember

 If the paper roll ran short, there were no printed messages after that point.
 However, the paper tape had copies of each message.

 The continuous roll of tape could be torn off, fed into a telex machine with plenty of paper roll, and a copy of all the messages could be printed in “local mode”.
-Local mode was the term for producing messages without a live connection to a distant machine.
+Local mode referred to the process of producing messages without a live connection to a remote machine.

 Creed Teleprinter No. 15

-Brian was the excellent tutor who ran The Three Tees training school.
-In time I had mastered touch typing and tape reading, thus equipping me with skills that would keep me in constant work for the next 25 years or so.
+Brian was an excellent tutor who ran The Three Tees training school.
+In time, I had mastered touch typing and tape reading, thus equipping me with skills that would keep me in constant work for the next 25 years or so.

 The telex machine I learnt on at the training school was the Creed Model 444, otherwise known as the Teleprinter No. 15 and commonly referred to by telex operators as the T15.